TALUS ANATOMY

 • Located on the dorsal surface of the trochlea

-• Forms the upper surface of the ankle joint
+• Forms the upper surface of your ankle joint

 Lateral Malleolar Facet